okohll/abdocs/content/docs/workflows/altering-data.md

 3) Lock record - This will apply a record level lock on the item.
 4) Delete record - This will totally remove the record.

+## Specifying field values to save
 When creating or editing a record, the fields in the view will populate the new or existing record.
 Any fields in the view with the same name as a field in the table will populate that field with its data.
 The view field can be a calculation as well as a standard field.

+Fields which will be saved, i.e. those which match a calculation or field in the view will be marked in white at the top of the workflow panel.

 ### Relation fields